Elisha658/Active-Directory-Demo/README.md

 ![AD Users Interface](Domain%20User%201.png)
 - Navigate to `Server Manager > Tools > Active Directory Users and Computers`.
 - Expand your domain (`ElI.local`) and select the `Users` OU.
+- This wll start the process to create a new user
 ---

 ## Step 2: Create a New User